nlemberger/rubymine-signalwire-lenny/README.md

 # Example RubyMine Setup with WSL and Signalwire "Lenny" Example

 ## WARNING
+IANARD: I am not a Ruby developer.
+If any of this is silly, educate me!

 This was written after the fact, so packages or steps may be missing.
 Please let me know and I'll update/add as incorrect or missing pieces are discovered.
 Use at your own risk, these are effectively written as notes to myself.

+Easier option: Win the ClueCon grand prize and use that.
+This is easier on MacBook.

 ## Setup Machine
 * Install Windows Subsystem for Linux
-* Install build packages in Ubuntu
+* Install build packages in the Ubuntu shell

   `build-essential npm rake ruby-dev ruby-full zlib1g zlib1g-dev zlibc git`
 * Install common gems